There are several hardware, networking, and operating system recommendations for running the Pentaho Worker Nodes Product on one or more instances.

 Each service binds to a number of ports for receiving incoming traffic.

-Before installing HCI, you can configure the services to use different ports, or use the default values shown below.
-For more information, see Optional: Set Up Networking for System Services.
+Before installing the system, you can configure the services to use different ports, or use the default values shown below.

 The following table contains information about the service ports that users use to interact with the system.
 On every instance in the system, each of these ports must be accessible from: